 What ongoing promotions does Paddy Power offer?

-Paddy Power runs four ongoing promotion types worth understanding.
-Power Prices are selective odds boosts on chosen events, refreshed frequently.
-Money Back Specials refund a losing bet as a free bet when a defined event occurs (a late goal, a beaten favourite, a specific race outcome).
+Power Prices are selective odds boosts on chosen events, refreshed through the week.
+Money Back Specials refund a losing bet as a free bet when a defined event occurs: a late goal, a beaten favourite, a specific race outcome.
 Non-Runner Money Back covers eligible horse racing ante-post markets.
-Paddy's Rewards Club is a points-based loyalty programme crediting free bets for regular activity.
-Money Back Specials are the most consistently useful to recreational punters: the terms vary promotion to promotion, but the better offers can reduce the effective cost of a bet you were already planning to place.
-Power Prices are worth monitoring if you were already going to back the selection.
-Don't use them as a reason to bet something you weren't considering.
+Paddy's Rewards Club is a points-based loyalty programme that credits free bets for regular activity.

 How fast is withdrawal on Paddy Power?